Losant/losant-rest-js/docs/experienceDomains.md

-# Integrations Actions
+# Experience Domains Actions

-Details on the various actions that can be performed on the Integrations resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Domains resource, including the expected parameters and the potential responses.

 ##### Contents